-“I am deeply disappointed that after all our warnings, indications show that world leaders today pledged less than half the US$4 billion that Yemenis so desperately need,” Jan Egeland, secretary general of the Norwegian Refugee Council, said in a statment.
+“I am deeply disappointed that after all our warnings, indications show that world leaders today pledged less than half the US$4 billion that Yemenis so desperately need," Jan Egeland, Norwegian Refugee Council's secretary general, said.

 A 'death sentence'